kevinwlu/iot/lesson1/README.md

 * Enable "Network at Boot" to "Wait for network"

-* Disable underscan if display has a black border
+* Disable overscan if there is a black border on the display

 ### 2. Raspberry Pi Configuration > Interfaces